Göring telegram: Göring as Hitler's political heir

 On 1 September 1939, on the outbreak of the Second World War with Germany's invasion of Poland, Hitler made a speech stating that Göring would succeed him "if anything should befall me".
-That status was underscored in a 1940 decree, naming Göring as Reichsmarschall des Grossdeutschen Reiches (Reich Marshal of the Greater German Reich), a specially created rank that was second only to Hitler's position of Supreme Commander.
+That status was underscored in a 1940 decree, naming Göring as (Reich Marshal of the Greater German Reich), a specially created rank that was second only to Hitler's position of Supreme Commander.
 On 29 June 1941, one week into Operation Barbarossa, Hitler issued a secret decree that formally stated that if he ever lost his freedom of action, by way of incapacity, disappearance or abduction, Göring was to act as his deputy, with full power to act on Hitler's behalf.